 Conveying accurate medical information and ensuring patient safety is a key driver for life sciences contact centers.
 For contact centers, the focus is on adverse event processing (identifying, processing, reporting, quality review, follow-up) and also, doing the same for product quality complaints.

 While this is an issue that encompasses day-to-day support and requires high levels of efficiency and skill at the best of times, it’s undeniable that the manufacturing, distribution, and support of COVID-19 vaccines can serve as a good example of the role contact centers play in medical information and safety, especially in a pandemic.
 As the vaccines have rolled out, it’s been a priority for pharma companies to find ways to learn about adverse events and quality issues and deal with them both proactively and at the speed of crisis.

 We’ve already mentioned patient adherence and that’s another area where global life sciences contact centers play an important role.
 By creating contact centers that combine human expertise with automation and artificial intelligence, we can provide patients with the support they need.

-The key here is understanding that contact centers can use technology and systems that drive efficiency, but they must have an equal focus on the human side of the equation – compassion, personalization, ease.
-For example, minimizing patient wait times and meeting patients where they are – both in terms of the platforms they prefer to use, self-service delivered to them in the language they speak, using workflows that feel natural to them – can improve support and adherence at the same time.
+The key here is understanding that contact centers can use technology and systems that drive efficiency, but they must have an equal focus on the human side of the equation – compassion, personalization, and ease.
+For example, minimizing patient wait times and meeting patients where they are – both in terms of the platforms they prefer to use, self-service delivered to them in the language they speak, and using workflows that feel natural to them – can improve support and adherence at the same time.

 The Role of Artificial Intelligence in Global Contact Centers